CodeZea1ot/git-tutorial/README.md

 ## Global Configuration
 **These commands are used to configure your global git environment.
 This information will be used in your commits.**

 `$ git config --global user.name "John Smith"`
 | Sets the author's name

 `$ git config --global user.email "some@email.com"` | Sets the author's email

+## How to create a new project with git
+1. Login to Github.com
+2. Create a new remote repository on Github.com
+3. Navigate to the directory you would like to clone your remote repository
+4. Clone the remote repository to the pwd
+5. Begin your workflow

+## How to add an existing project to git
+1. Login to Github.com
+2. Create a new remote repository on Github.com
+3. Copy the provided url for this remote repository
+	- Will be needed in step 8
+2. Navigate to the directory of your existing project
+5. Initialize git within the local project directory
+	- `git init`
+6. Add the files/directories to the Staging Area
+	- `git add .`
+7. Commit the files/directories in the Staging Area to the local repository created with `git init`
+	- `git commit -m "<commit_message_here>"`
+8. Add a remote repository to the project
+	- `git remote add origin <https://github.com/remote_repo_url_here>`
+9. Push the local repository to the remote repository
+	- `git push origin master`

 ## Quick Reference